dremio-professional-services/dremio-deployment/aws-eks-auto-mode/README.md

 If the customer prefers x86 intel use: aws-eks-auto-mode-node-pools-x86.yml Generally, Graviton instances provide a better cost and performance ratio.

 Run the following commands to deploy the storage classes and node pools.
-If you want to modify the zones change it in `aws-eks-auto-mode-node-pools-graviton.yml`
+Please change the zone in before applying it: `aws-eks-auto-mode-node-pools-graviton.yml`

 ```
 kubectl apply -f aws-eks-auto-mode-node-pools-graviton.yml
 kubectl apply -f aws-eks-auto-mode-storage-classes.yml